Advice to other Families having Loved Ones Deceased Overseas.

 4. Bring US dollars.
 Recognized widely; know the exchange rate.
 Notify your bank to avoid blocked transactions.

 6. Visit doctors.
 Take notes, request reports, and use small rewards if culturally appropriate to gain cooperation.
-But be very carful adopting this approach.
+But be very discreet and carful adopting this approach.
+However in my case it did prove effect at times.

 7. Document the crime scene.
 Take photos of the scene and surrounding areas.
-Collect trace evidence when possible.
-Go to the hospital and speak to the doctors taking notes.
+Collect trace evidence where possible (rewards).
+Go to the hospital and speak to the doctors taking notes and record if possible.

 8. Be careful with your money.
-Locals may exploit wealth as in third world countries as they think everyone from overseas is wealthy.
+Locals may exploit wealth as in third world countries as they think everyone from overseas is wealthy so stay focused with things happening around you.

 9. Take initiative.
-Foreign family members often have more access and influence.
-Use this to gather evidence and information.
+Foreign family members often have more access and influence. (rewards) Use this respect to gather evidence and information.

 12. Understand investigative differences.
 In countries with competent police, strict protocols limit access.
+I would say you need to respect there protocols if they have trained homicide detectives on your case as this is what you want.
 In third world countries, acting quickly may make the difference between justice and no answers as their standards are poor.
 However be respectful at all times this is difficult but it the best way for some cooperation.

 Coroner’s inquest advice: